 Funding Secured for Gang Violence Prevention Activities in Ward 1$ 250000

-- Voted for a budget that increased funding for MPD to move forward with body camera rollout and add 60 new officers.
+- Voted for a budget that increased funding for the body-worn camera rollout

 - Supported the Private Security Camera Rebate and Voucher Program.

-- Convene regular public safety walks, and a major annual public safety event that brings together community members, the police, and District agencies that offer substance abuse and mental health interventions to walk a neighborhood and address trouble spots
+- Convene regular public safety walks, and a major annual public safety event that brings together community members and District agencies that offer substance abuse and mental health interventions to walk a neighborhood and address trouble spots